 Ten thousand years ago the land began to rise from the sea bed, gradually giving birth to thousands of islands now known as Åland.
 With most of them uninhabited, it doesn’t take long to feel a sense of freedom on a cycling tour of the islands.

-You don’t need to be particularly sporty to enjoy a cycling holiday, either.
-The highest elevations are only about 130 metres above sea level.
-Those gentle hills provide a nice change from the flat terrain elsewhere and will not cause you to break into much of a sweat.
+You don’t need to be particularly sporty to enjoy a cycling holiday in Åland, as the highest elevations are only about 130 metres above sea level.
+Every now and then gentle hills provide a nice change to the flat terrain and will not cause you to break into much of a sweat.

-Be sure to take enough food and supplies with you, because shopping facilities are few and far between outside of Mariehamn.
+Be sure to take enough food and supplies with you, because shopping facilities are few and far between outside of Mariehamn, the capital of and only city in Åland.
 Some smaller islands may only have a small shop or kiosk.

 In terms of accommodation, you can choose from campgrounds, cottages, bed & breakfasts and rooms in private homes.
-It’s a good idea to book ahead, particularly in the peak season of June and July.
+It’s a good idea to book ahead, particularly in the peak season in June and July.

 Daily schedules and the number of kilometres covered are not important here – just focus on the relaxation.
 You can bring your own bike, or you can hire one in Mariehamn for about 35 euros per week.